Skip to content Skip to main menu

 The ongoing challenges

-The local economy and business sector are struggling.
-80% of businesses in Leicester are SME’s and have been hit hard by Brexit, Covid-19 lockdown and energy price increases.
-Many are struggling to survive and talk about challenges in recruiting and retaining employees, hold-ups in supply chains and increases in production costs pushing them to the brink.
+In addition to these social issues and political challenges, the local economy and business sector is struggling.80% of businesses in Leicester are SME’s and the knock on effects of Brexit, Covid 19 lockdown and energy price increases has hit them hard.
+The ongoing economic uncertainty caused by tariffs and wars exacerbate these issues.
+So many are struggling to survive and talk about challenges in recruiting and retaining employees, hold ups in supply chains and increases in production and employment costs pushing them to the brink.

 Focus of our work

-We will continue to broker partnerships between business, schools, community groups and public sector so we are able to create meaningful changes for children and young people and communities.
+We will continue to broker partnerships between business, schools, community groups, public sector, and young people so we are able to:

 Children and Young People